jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- document the test; use the lib-test test as an example, and also link to the test:: lib.
 - test the new bash:: lib
 - refacto progress bar; use signal to tell the bg job to redraw the progress bar after displaying a log.
 - after logging, if progress bar is in progress, we need to redraw it immediately.